 Henrietta Lang has always been a powerful force of nature on NCIS: Los Angeles.
-Played by Oscar-winning actress Linda Hunt, the beloved Hetty was the center of operations for years at the Naval Criminal Investigative Service’s Office of Special Projects.
-Hetty was rife with connections to everyone in a position of power, pulling strings at every turn as the team solved crimes and brought the bad guys to justice.
-And yet, despite the many times she has saved the backsides of each and every member of the OSP, Hetty has become a rare sighting on the popular crime drama over the last few seasons — often disappearing for months on end with no contact with the team or an explanation as to where she went.
+Played by Oscar-winning actress Linda Hunt, the beloved Hetty was the center of operations for years at the Naval Cr1m1nal Investigative Service’s Office of Special Projects.
+Hetty was rife with connections to everyone in a position of power, pulling strings at every turn as the team solved cr1mes and brought the bad guys to justice.
+And yet, despite the many times she has saved the backsides of each and every member of the OSP, Hetty has become a rare sighting on the popular cr1me drama over the last few seasons — often disappearing for months on end with no contact with the team or an explanation as to where she went.

 Unfortunately, there’s a reason for Hetty’s many absences from NCIS: LA.
 In July 2018, a few months after CBS renewed the series for season 10, Hunt was involved in a bad car accident.
 She originally stated that she was “looking forward to starting production” on NCIS: LA later that summer, but in November 2018, Hunt shared that she “had to take some additional time to recover.”

-Since the accident, Hunt has made sporadic appearances on NCIS: LA — the most exciting of which was on the season 10 episode “To Death Do Us Part,” on which she drove a bright yellow MINI Cooper through a wall to stop a gun-toting villain from crashing Kensi (Daniela Ruah) and Deek’s (Eric Christian Olsen) wedding.
+Since the accident, Hunt has made sporadic appearances on NCIS: LA — the most exciting of which was on the season 10 episode “To D3ath Do Us Part,” on which she drove a bright yellow MINI Cooper through a wall to stop a gun-toting villain from crashing Kensi (Daniela Ruah) and Deek’s (Eric Christian Olsen) wedding.
 As of this writing, Hunt’s Hetty has only been on seven episodes since the “Densi” wedding.

 And now it seems that Hunt’s departure may be of a more permanent nature in the not-too-distant future.
 Many have speculated that Hetty is going to be replaced on the show, leaving the actress out of NCIS: LA for good.